I stumbled onto this book by accident and I'm so glad I did.

 In Ann LaMott's Bird by Bird (which I sincerely hope you have all read), her strong and wise advice is to give yourself permission to write a Bad First Draft. ("Bad" is not the modifier she uses, by the way. :) )

 Why bother to write a Bad First Draft?
-Because, she writes, bad first draft is infinitely easier to revise--and thus make good--than a nonexistent first draft.
+Because, she writes, a bad first draft is infinitely easier to revise--and thus make good--than a nonexistent first draft.

 That makes sense to me.
 I have counseled other writers to do this.
 I have tried many times to take her advice myself, but secretly?
 I haven't ever gotten very far with it.
 Here's why.
 Up until recently, my daily (or not-so-daily) writing process went like this: